 In 2001 the Apache Aviation received a sponsorship from Algerian group of companies Khalifa (includes the El Khalifa Bank - the first privately-owned bank in Algeria, Khalifa Airways, Khalifa Rent-A-Car and Antinea Airlines).
 All PC-7 were sold and replaced by two L-39.
-The aircrafts were painted in blue and yellow.
+The aircraft were painted in blue and yellow colors.
 The new Khalifa Jet Team was assembled in March 2002, while the first demonstration was on May.
 At the end of the summer of 2002 the team received two more L-39s.
 In 2003 Khalifa pulled out of the sponsorship and again Jacques Bothelin needs to seek for a sponsor.

 Breitling Jet Team